the-cyber-boardroom/cbr-custom--portuguese/cbr_custom_portuguese/custom/cbr_content/en/web-site/home-page/welcome.md

 ## Portuguese as a Programming language

-Welcome to this site that will explore the Portuguese language as a programming language using multiple GenAI LLMs.
+Olá and welcome to this site that will explore the Portuguese language as a programming language using multiple GenAI LLMs.

 Tools
  - [Portuguese as Programming language](docs/demos/tools/portuguese-journalist)